SteelCompendium/data-md-dse/Bestiary/Monsters/Kobolds/Statblocks/Kobold Centurion.md

       - name: Effect
         effect: Until the start of the centurion's next turn, the centurion and their allies gain an edge on power rolls against the target.
-      - cost: 3+ Malice
-        effect: This ability targets one additional target for each 3 Malice spent.
   - type: feature
     feature_type: ability
     name: Testudo!